🇦🇺 Australia

 Visa Pathways for Management Accountants

-Management Accountants must obtain a positive skills assessment from one of three approved assessing authorities: CPA Australia, Chartered Accountants Australia and New Zealand (CAANZ), or the Institute of Public Accountants (IPA).
-The assessment confirms that your accounting qualifications and experience meet Australian standards.
+Management Accountants require skills assessment from one of three accredited bodies: CPA Australia, CAANZ (Chartered Accountants Australia and New Zealand), or IPA (Institute of Public Accountants).
+Each assesses whether your qualifications, experience, and English language skills meet Australian standards.

 State Nomination Opportunities